jbodah/ruby_for_experienced_developers/README.md

 end
 ```

 By default methods are public.
-You can add access modifiers (which are positional) to limit scope. `public`, `protected, and `private` are ther available modifiers
+You can add access modifiers (which are positional) to limit scope. `public`, `protected`, and `private` are ther available modifiers

 ```rb
 class CarMaker